AmanoTeam/LyricsPy/README.md

 ## Usage:

-To use duckpy is easy, but let's see some examples:
+To use LyricsPY is easy, but let's see some examples:

 ### First example: